KacperWojciechowski/KacperWojciechowski/README.md

 My main projects include:

+> NOTE: Graph library currently on hold
 - [ ] Graph library:
   - Got inspiration from a university project
   - Library offering adjacency matrix and adjacency list representations with basic interface (currently during a major refactor)
   - Class offering a handful of basic graph algorithms (work in progress)
+  - ***Currently under a refactor***
+  - To be introduced:
     - Benchmark class for efficiency tests of various algorithms, with algorithm execution logging option
-  - Refactored and developed using TDD

 - [ ] CPM Solver:
   - Simple Critical Path Method for job sequence optimization